Published on November 13th, 2019 | by John OMeara0

 On Remembrance Day Handsworth Creative combined art and history to stimulate our imaginations about what Handsworth Park has been, and might be in the future.
-The Sons of Rest building was used to host presentations about the history of the Sons of Rest movement and of the Park, and to introduce an addition to the Arts Trail in the form of a mural by Claire Cotterill, which pays tribute to the grass roots movement founded in Handsworth to meet the needs of First World War veterans.
+The Sons of Rest building was used to host presentations about the history of the Sons of Rest movement and of the Park, and to introduce an addition to the Arts Trail in the form of a mural by Claire Cotterill; the mural pays tribute to the grass roots movement founded in Handsworth to meet the needs of First World War veterans.

 It was fitting that once Jan Kimber had presented the history of the movement, Simon Baddeley should give a potted history of the park* and building, and Rev. Bob Stephen of St. Mary’s should lead the remembrance, before unveiling the new mural outside the community garden, together with Councillor Hendrina Quinnen (“art and history always go together” she said).

 Handsworth Historical Society were thanked for playing a major part in the background research, as was the grandaughter-in-law of Beatrice Bullock, Margaret Hill, for attending to commemorate the large part played by Beatrice in the establishment of the Sons of Rest.